clarionut/Euclidean_Rhythms/README.md

 of randomness are predefined in the code with the probability controls influencing how likely the changes are
 - option for a gate input to re-zero all the output channels to the starting position.
 I didn't implement this due to a lack of space on the Eurorack panel but the code for it is present.

+There are some more details of the changes in the Arduino code comments.

+Please note that I built this module using stripboard rather than a PCB.
+The KiCad files and Gerbers are for my proposed PCB layout, but do note that
+*I have not built the circuit using these files*.
+Please check carefully to ensure you're happy with them before use!